Hyperborea: Hyperboreans in Delos

 On this 1570 map, Hyperborea is shown as an Arctic continent and described as Terra Septemtrionalis Incognita.
 Notice the similarities in the continent to that of Mercator's map above.

 Alone among the Twelve Olympians, the Greeks venerated Apollo among the Hyperboreans, and the god was thought to spend his winters there amongst them.

 According to Herodotus, offerings from the Hyperboreans came to Scythia packed with straw, and they were passed from tribe to tribe until they arrived at Dodona and from them to other Greek peoples until they to came to Apollo's temple on Delos.
 He said they used this method because the first time the gifts were brought by two maidens, Hyperoche and Laodice, with an escort of five men, but none of them returned.
 To prevent this, the Hyperboreans began to bring the gifts to their borders and ask their neighbours to deliver them to the next country and so on until they arrived to Delos.

 Herodotus also details that two other virgin maidens, Arge and Opis, had come from Hyperborea to Delos before, as a tribute to the goddess Ilithyia for ease of child-bearing, accompanied by the gods themselves.
 The maidens received honours in Delos, where the women collected gifts from them and sang hymns to them.
+Combined, these maidens are referred to as the Hyperborean Maidens.